 Spaced Out

-not quite, one still need to carry a generator to create and control the Electro-magnetic (EM) fieldthat means this engine will never run out of fuel in space
+not quite, one still need to carry a generator to create and control the Electro-magnetic (EM) field

 Within mars orbit solar panels theoretical with today’s tech would work, I think. but the outer planets and beyond a fission motor is more in order.
 Or something that will generate an EMF for the EMdrive.
 There is still fuel to carry, just not the bulky reaction mass.